Permeability (electromagnetism)

 In SI units, permeability is measured in henries per meter (H/m), or equivalently in newtons per ampere squared (N/A2).
 The permeability constant μ0, also known as the magnetic constant or the permeability of free space, is the proportionality between magnetic induction and magnetizing force when forming a magnetic field in a classical vacuum.

 A closely related property of materials is magnetic susceptibility, which is a dimensionless proportionality factor that indicates the degree of magnetization of a material in response to an applied magnetic field.

 Explanation

-In the macroscopic formulation of electromagnetism, there appears two different kinds of magnetic field:
+In the macroscopic formulation of electromagnetism, there appear two different kinds of magnetic field: